 1. Preamble

-The course on Multi-Agent Coordination is focused the teaching of multi-agent coordination models.
-Those models are used to coordinate decentralized and open complex systems such as cyber-physical and social systems.
+The Multi-Agent Coordination course endow students with a general understanding on multi-agent coordination models.
+Those models are used to coordinate decentralized and open complex systems, such as, cyber-physical social systems.

 Taking a multi-agent oriented perspective on coordination of complex systems, this course presents models pertaining to agent-, interaction-, environment- and organization-centred coordination.
-Besides learning foundations and state of the art works done on this topic in the Multi-Agent domain, you will learn how to program some of these models for developing Decentralized and Open AI systems.
+Besides learning foundations and state of the art works on this topic, students will learn how to program some of these models for developing Decentralized and Open AI systems.

-We use the JaCaMo platform for the practical exercises that are presented in this course.
+JaCaMo platform is used on the practical exercises of this course.

 Date